Nippon Telegraph and Telephone

 The company is incorporated pursuant to the NTT Law.
-The purpose of the company defined by the law is to own all the shares issued by NTT East and NTT West and to ensure proper and stable provision of telecommunications services all over Japan including remote rural areas by these companies as well as to conduct research relating to the telecommunications technologies that will form the foundation for telecommunications.
+The purpose of the company defined by the law is to own all the shares issued by NTT East and NTT West and to ensure proper and stable provision of telecommunications services all over Japan including remote rural areas by these companies as well as to conduct foundational research in telecommunications, developing the core technologies that will underpin the future of global connectivity.
 On 1 July 2019, NTT Corporation launched NTT Ltd., an $11 billion de facto holding company business consisting of 28 brands from across NTT Security, NTT Communications and Dimension Data.

 Since its privatization in 1985, the abbreviation "NTT" has become synonymous with the brand name.
-Following amendments to the NTT Law permitting a change in its official trade name, the company was renamed Nippon Telegraph and Telephone Corporation (日本電信電話株式会社) to NTT, Inc. (NTT株式会社), effective July 1, 2025.
+Following amendments to the NTT Law permitting a change in its official trade name, the company was renamed Nippon Telegraph and Telephone Corporation (日本電信電話株式会社) to NTT, Inc. (NTT株式会社), effective 1 July 2025.

 History

 NTT was established as a government-owned corporation in 1952.

 NTT roundel logo used between 1952 and 1985.
 A highly modified version of this logo is still used by the Geospatial Information Authority of Japan to mark telecommunications structures on their maps.

-NTT "dynamic loop" logo with old wordmark used between 1985 and 2025.
+NTT "dynamic loop" logo with old wordmark used between 1985 and June 2025.

 Established as a state monopoly in August 1952 to take over the Japanese telecommunications system, Nippon Telegraph and Telephone Public Corporation (日本電信電話公社, Nippon Denshin Denwa Kōsha) was privatized in 1985 to encourage competition in the country's telecom market, making Japan the second country in the world (after the United States) to deregulate its telecom market.
 In 1987, NTT made the largest stock offering to date, at US$36.8 billion.

 Because NTT owns most of Japan's last mile infrastructure (including broadband fibre connections), it has oligopolistic control over most landlines in Japan.
 In order to stimulate local competition, the company was divided into a holding company (NTT) and three telecom companies (NTT East, NTT West, and NTT Communications) in 1999.
 The NTT Law regulating NTT East and West requires them to serve only short-distance communications and obligates them to maintain fixed-line telephone service all over the country.
 They are also obligated to lease their unused optical fiber (dark fiber) to other carriers at regulated rates.
 NTT Communications is not regulated by the NTT Law.

 In July 2010, NTT and South African IT company Dimension Data Holdings announced an agreement of a cash offer from NTT for Dimension Data's entire issued share capital, in £2.12bn ($3.24bn) deal.

 In late 2010, NTT's Japan-to-US transpacific network reached 400 Gbit/s.
 In August 2011, its network capacity was expanded to 500 Gbit/s.

 In 2021, Nippon Telegraph & Tel issued green bonds worth about 300 billion yen ($2.7 billion).
 The bonds include three tranches with maturities of 3, 5 and 10 years.
 The proceeds will be used for environmentally friendly projects (renewable energy, energy-efficient broadband infrastructure, etc.).